 That puts Kodi boxes in a legal gray area.

-Kodi box-sellers have been put out of business, sued by the big entertainment companies and even arrested, in some cases.
+In some cases, Kodi box sellers have been put out of business, sued by big entertainment companies, and even arrested.

-There’s no denying that Kodi boxes dance around the question of whether Kodi is legal or not.
+There’s no denying that Kodi boxes dance around whether Kodi is legal.
 However, at least as of now, they are.

 That’s enough for most people to keep using them.

 However, if it makes you nervous, I recommend checking out my list of 9 Kodi Alternatives for streaming movies and TV shows.